aws-samples/aws-cloud-and-hybrid-operations-workshop/episode-03-step-01-initial-setup.md

     ![](media/fleet-manager-kms.png)

 ### Add KMS permissions to the IAM role

+The instance profile attached to your managed instances must provide permissions for Session Manager to use KMS encryption.
+For more information (outside of the workshop) about adding Session Manager permissions to an instance profile, see [Adding Session Manager permissions to an existing instance profile](https://docs.aws.amazon.com/systems-manager/latest/userguide/getting-started-add-permissions-to-existing-profile.html).

+**To add KMS permissions to the IAM instance profile**

 1. Open the **AWS Identity and Access Management (IAM)** console at https://console.aws.amazon.com/iam/home.
 1. In the navigation pane, choose **Roles**.